solendprotocol/frontend-sui/frontend-sui-next/README.md

-# frontend-sui
+# frontend-sui-next

-A collection of TypeScript frontend libraries.
+A collection of TypeScript frontend components and hooks.

 ## Get started